-I immediately asked, “Why don’t you adopt Key Account Management as a standard practice for your larger accounts.
+I immediately asked, “Why don’t you adopt Strategic Account Management as a standard practice for your larger accounts.
 The methodology and processes are well established now”.
 It looked like this was something on his mind already.
 He replied “I know KAM can help, but I am not sure what is the best way to do it.
 With Salesforce, we know how to make decisions for sales planning.
-Without any means to know which levers to pull within complex Key Accounts, how will I even propose institutionalizing KAM within my organization”
+Without any means to know which levers to pull within complex Key Accounts, how will I even propose institutionalizing Key Account management process within my organization”

 I instantly understood Patrick’s dilemma.
 He was aware of the importance of KAM but also knew that mere CRM cannot show him the path to nurture his Key Accounts and farm them for more revenue.